Estimating the Number of Clusters via Normalized Cluster Instability: Clustering Instability

 \section{Clustering Instability}

-A clustering $\psi(\cdot)$ is stable if it is robust against small perturbations of the data.
-That is, if two objects $X_1, X_2$ are assigned to the same cluster by the clustering $\psi(X)$ based on the original data $X$, then stable clusterings also assign the two objects to the same cluster in a clustering $\psi(\widetilde{X})$ based on a perturbed data $\widetilde{X}$.
-In this section we formalize this idea similar to \citet{wang2010consistent} using the terms \textit{clustering distance} and \textit{clustering instability}.
+A clustering $\psi(\cdot)$ is stable when it is robust against perturbations of the data.
+Stable clusterings, thus, assign two objects $X_1, X_2$ that occupy the same cluster in the clustering $\psi_a(X)$ based on the original data $X$ to be in same cluster in a clustering $\psi_b(\widetilde{X})$ based on a perturbed data $\widetilde{X}$ and vice versa for objects not occupying the same cluster.
+In this section, we formalize this idea following \cite{wang2010consistent} using based on \textit{clustering distance} and \textit{clustering instability}.